 The Turing Scheme is the UK Government's global programme to provide funding for international opportunities in education and training across the world.
-The Turing Scheme replaces the Erasmus+ programme, which, for many years, supported pupils to travel, learn and study internationally.

 Projects are for 4 weeks duration a hands-on learning/skills project or a research experience for chosen students.

-Please note, this opportunity is open all SAS students, including distance learning students but regrettably not alumni.
+Please note, this opportunity is open to all SAS students, including distance learning students but regrettably not alumni.

 Partnering Institutions include:

-Through this one-month scheme in in the Humanities Institute at University College Dublin, students will gain work experience in academic administration and events organisation in the broad field of Humanities.
+Through this one-month scheme in the Humanities Institute at University College Dublin, students will gain work experience in academic administration and events organisation in the broad field of Humanities.
 Additionally, if language skills permit, there will be an option to gain teaching experience in the German department of UCD.

 The Humanities Institute at UCD focuses on scholarship in the humanities and stimulates new interdisciplinary areas of research of international distinction.